fedidcg/login-element/README.md

 # The `<login>` element

 TL;DR; every website has to create their own login flow, leading to an inconsistent, fragmented, inneficient and cumbersome user experience.
 This is a proposal to allow website authors to introduce an inline `<login>` element to wrap their "login" links typically found on the top right corner on their pages and provide a browser mediated and unified login flow across all authentication mechanisms (notably passwords, passkeys and federation) across every website. `<login>` renders like an `<a>` wrapping its inner content and opens a mediated **modal** dialog when clicked on with all login options available with a corresponding [Credential Management API](https://developer.mozilla.org/en-US/docs/Web/API/Credential_Management_API).
-The Credential Management call is constructed according to the options declared inline declaratively with a new `<federation>` element, a `<passkey>` element and other credential types.
+The Credential Management call is constructed according to the options declared inline declaratively with a new `<credential>` element, which can represent all of the supported credential types.
 In addition to the user experience benefits, the declarative `<login>` element allows browsers to pull login out of the content area into the browser area to, for example, re-use preferences across sites, display in browser UI (e.g. the URL bar) and discover login options in agentic browser flows.

 ```html
 <login onselect="login()">